 The still-popular Hawaiian fish dish poke is still going strong in Austin.
 Traditionally, poke features raw ahi tuna, soy sauce, sesame oil, sesame seeds, and onions as the usual suspects.
 Then there are the fusion formats, from burritos to nachos to poke atop fried tofu skins.

 New to poke and unsure where to start?
-Try pure poke at the Hawaiian-inspired restaurant Ola Poke.
-The payoff can be big however for those willing to take a risk and build their own bowls at many fast-casual spots like Poke House, Pokeatery, and Poke Austin.
+Try pure poke at the Poke Poke.
+However, the payoff can be big for those willing to take a risk and build their own bowls at many fast-casual spots like Poke House, Pokeatery, and Poke Austin.
 There are also higher-end options at Mongers, and guacamole ones at Kemuri.
 Then there are, yes, hot Cheetos-dusted burritos at Poke House.

 For more fish, check out Austin’s best seafood restaurants, spots with oysters, and sushi places.

 Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a risk for the vaccinated, especially in areas with substantial COVID transmission.
 The latest CDC guidance is here; find a COVID-19 vaccination site here.